AbdullatifGhajar/social_gateway/README.md

 ### EMAs

 EMAs are several questions that provide deeper insight into users' feelings and motivations.
 It appears at noon every day for 7 days.
-They are hard-coded on the app, since they don't change.
+They are hard-coded in the app, since they don't change.
 If they have to change from time to time, moving them to the server might be beneficial.

 ## Server